timmussack/Ratings-Reviews-Service/README.md

-# Ratings & Reviews Backend Service
+# Project 1000RPS

 - A high performance back-end service for a ratings & reviews feature of an e-commerce website.
+The only constraint is that the service must be deployed on free tier AWS EC2 micro instances.
+The goal was make a backend that could handle 1000 http requests per second.

 ## Software Engineer<br />
 <a href="https://github.com/SDCBlueWale/Ratings-Reviews-Service/graphs/contributors">